prakhar1989/qotd/blogpost.md

 And that's it!

 ## Conclusion & Ideas for improvement

-Better background image
-Better background colour for the text
-Better layout algorithm?
+This blog post demonstrated how easy it is to get started with machine learning & Courier.

+If you want to go ahead and improve this project, here are some interesting ideas to try

+- Better background image: Use a term from the generated quote to search for an image?
+- Better background colour for the text: Use better colors for the text.
+One cool idea is to use the complimentary color from the image's main color.
+You can use k-means clustering to find that out.
-Adding more channels
+- Adding more channels : Extends this to messages on messaging clients and sms!